Why sample food?

 Food sampling allows us to gather information about the quality and safety of food produced, handled and sold in the district.

-We participate in the following food sampling activities with an emphasis on the sampling of locally produced high risk products.
+We participate in the following food sampling activities, with an emphasis on the sampling of locally produced high risk products.

 Investigation of food contamination and food poisoning incidents.

-Complaints (where sampling is considered necessary).
+Complaints (where we consider sampling is necessary).